 It's an Urdu Hindi word, means our people.

-I like I like I like lamb and chicken.
+Yeah, yeah, I like lamb and chicken.

-Okay, so you put desi lamb curry.
+Okay, so you put Desi lamb curry.

 Or I'm from Lahore.

-Put in Lohori.
+Put in Lahori.

 L-A-H-O-R-I.